Hardik-TheDev/Hardik-TheDev/README.md

 - 👋 Hi, I’m @Hardik-TheDev
-- 👀 I’m interested in Python language
+- 👀 I have a pretty well knowledge of python language
 - 🌱 I’m currently learning HTML, CSS, JS
 - 📫 How to reach me on discord - Just add me as a friend The Epix Ray#9757